 GSGS 3240 (3 credits)

-This online seminar engages students in identifying global flows and phenomena by considering key economic, social, and cultural developments in the Czech Republic's and Ireland's present and recent past.
+This online seminar engages students in identifying global flows and phenomena by considering key economic, social, and cultural developments in Ireland’s and the Czech Republic's present and recent past.
 Through experientially-based assignments, readings from multiple disciplines, and regular reflections, students will also develop increased appreciation of the fundamental role of culture in daily life, workplaces, and professions.
 The seminar builds upon the relationships and everyday experiences participants will have in their internship settings.

 You will live in a residence hall on the University College Dublin (UCD) campus.
 Each intern will have a private bedroom and share a kitchen, living area, and shower with 4 to 5 other suite mates.
 There is 24-hour security and an on-call staff member 24 hours a day.
 There is an on-site convenience store.
 Launderettes are available in adjacent residence halls.
 Public transportation is within walking distance, as are a supermarket, restaurants, cafes, and medical clinics.
 UCD is 4 miles away from the Dublin city center and offers transport services to and from Dublin.